Meru tower

-A Meru tower or pelinggih meru is the principal shrine of a Balinese temple.
-It is a wooden, pagoda-like structure with a masonry base, a wooden chamber and multi-tiered thatched roofs.
-The height of Meru towers represent the Hindu Mount Meru.
+A Meru tower, or pelinggih meru, is the principal shrine of a Balinese temple.
+It is a wooden, pagoda-like structure with a masonry base, a wooden chamber, and multi-tiered thatched roofs.
+The height of Meru towers represents the Hindu Mount Meru.
 Meru towers are usually dedicated to either the highest gods of the Hindu pantheon, the local pantheon, or a deified person.

-The Meru tower is the equivalent of the shikhara (north India) or vimana (South India) in Indian Hindu temple architecture.